 - Arizona Department of Transportation – PPP Program.
 Lead attorney advising on development of ADOT's PPP program covering new toll facilities, managed lanes, transit and other transportation facilities, as well as other assets.
 Role includes actively advising on legislative amendments, initial project screening and feasibility assessments and implementation of procurements for projects that prove feasible.
 Projects under PPP procurement include:

 - South Mountain Freeway.
-Lead attorney advising ADOT on all aspects of a potential PPP procurement for this 22-mile, eight-lane greenfield project with an estimated capital cost of $1.8 billion.
-His work includes assisting with risk allocations, a comparative quantitative and qualitative assessment of several project delivery alternatives, financial structuring including potential use of private activity bonds and a TIFIA loan, various other legal issues, and a Request for Information together with an industry forum, and procurement of a long term design-build-maintain contract.
-ADOT issued a Request for Qualifications in October 2014, and a shortlist of potential bidders is was announced in March 2015.
+Lead attorney advising ADOT on all aspects of a PPP procurement for this 22-mile, eight-lane greenfield project with an estimated capital cost of $1.8 billion.
+His work includes assisting with risk allocations, a comparative quantitative and qualitative assessment of several project delivery alternatives, financial structuring including potential use of private activity bonds and a TIFIA loan, various other legal issues, a Request for Information together with an industry forum, and procurement of a long term design-build-maintain contract.
+ADOT issued a Request for Qualifications in October 2014, and a shortlist of potential bidders was announced in March 2015.
 Construction is scheduled to begin in 2016.

 - Flagstaff DMV Facilities.
 Served as co-lead attorney advising on replacement of ADOT's Flagstaff DMV and maintenance facilities.
 In a unique partnership with the City of Flagstaff, ADOT solicited proposals for a pre-development agreement to relocate and consolidate ADOT offices into built or existing facilities in exchange for the department's existing location – at no cost to ADOT.
 A developer was selected in 2013.